 EDITOR’S NOTE: CMS has published the Fiscal Year 2023 (Oct 1, 2022) final rules for Medicare payments.
 The major rule is, of course, the inpatient hospital prospective payment system (IPPS) and long-term care hospital (LTCH) PPS rule.
 The final rule, as reported by Stanley Nachimson, contains several payment and quality program changes that go into effect Oct 1.

-Under the Inpatient Prospective Payment System (IPPS), general acute care hospitals that successfully participate in the Hospital IQR Program and are meaningful electronic health record users will see an increase in operating payments of 4.3 percent.
+Under IPPS, general acute care hospitals that successfully participate in the Hospital IQR Program and are meaningful electronic health record users will see an increase in operating payments of 4.3 percent.
 This is an increase of 1.1 percent above the proposed rule and reflects more recent economic data.
 While this is positive news for hospitals, the American Hospital Association is concerned that this rate increase will not cover increased hospital costs.

 Relative weights for DRGs have been calculated using an average of data that includes and excludes COVID-19 claims.
 The Centers for Medicare & Medicaid Services (CMS) believes this gives a better estimate of changes for Fiscal Year (FY) 2023.
 CMS did not propose any new MS-DRGs for FY 2023, which means the number of MS-DRGs is maintained at 767 for FY 2023.
 CMS also finalized the reclassification of laser interstitial thermal therapy (LITT) procedures under the MS-DRGs.
 As well there are some technical refinements to MS-DRG assignments.